nearprotocol/near-events/.github/ISSUE_TEMPLATE/-event-proposal.md

 **What is the event?**
 A clear and concise description of what the event is.

+**Where is the event?**
+A clear and concise description of where the event is.

 **When is the event?**
 A clear and concise description of the event date and times.

 **Who are the attendees and how many are expected?**
-A clear and concise description of the type of attendess (developers, students, ect.) and how many are expected.
+A clear and concise description of the type of attendees (developers, students, ect.) and how many are expected.

 **Describe how you'd like NEAR to ideally participate** A clear and concise description of what you want to happen involving NEAR.